faisalakb/MyPortfolio-website/README.md

 # 📖 [Portfolio-website] <a name="about-project"></a>

-> Portfolio-website project is about how to desgin a mobile view portfolio using HTML CSS and Figma.
-We design a landing page here.
+> Portfolio-website project is about how to desgin a mobile view portfolio using HTML CSS Flexbox and grid from Figma.